'Bomb cyclone' kills 1 and knocks out power to over half a million homes across the northwest US

 “It felt explosive, like there was a bomb going off,” Harrington said.
 “Everything was just very loud.”

-Early Wednesday, over 600,000 houses in Washington State were reported to be without power on poweroutage.us.
-But the number of outage reports had fluctuated wildly Tuesday evening likely due in part to several weather and utility agencies struggling to report information on the storm because of internet outages and other technical problems.
-It wasn't clear if that figure was accurate.
-More than 8,000 were without power in Oregon and more than 24,000 had no power in California as of Wednesday morning.
+Early Wednesday, nearly 600,000 houses in Washington State were reported to be without power on poweroutage.us.
+The number of outage reports had fluctuated wildly Tuesday evening, but steadily declined Wednesday.
+More than 3,000 were reported to be without power in Oregon and more than 15,000 had no power in California as of Wednesday morning.

 “Trees are coming down all over the city & falling onto homes,” the fire department in Bellevue, about 10 miles (16 kilometers) east of Seattle, posted on the social platform X. “If you can, go to the lowest floor and stay away from windows.
 Do not go outside if you can avoid it.”